1. Home

 Continue this process until you don’t see any more fleas.
 This may take some time depending on the severity of the infestation.

-Frisco Single-Row Flea Comb for Cats & Dogs
+Frisco Double-Row Flea Comb for Cats & Dogs

-Frisco Single-Row Flea Comb for Cats & Dogs
+Frisco Double-Row Flea Comb for Cats & Dogs

 3. Use a Gentle Shampoo